choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 2. work with vector objects in `python` and
 3. import data into a pandas `data.frame` which is the `python` equivalent of a spreadsheet.

-Let's start by looking at the code we used last week.
-Here, we
+Let's start by considering at the code we used last week.
+In the code that we used last week we

 1. Downloaded some data from figshare using the `urllib.request.urlretrieve` function which is a part of the `urllib` library that comes with python 3.x .
-2. Imported the data into r using the `pd.read_csv` function
+2. Imported the data into r using the `pd.read_csv()` function
 3. Plotted the data using the `.plot()` function (which is a part of the `pandas` library and utilizes matplotlib plotting)

 We used the following libraries to perform these tasks: